osegbotonie/enterprise-m365-administration-lab/docs/02-business-requirements.md

 The primary business challenge is to effectively manage users, groups, departments, organizational levels, locations, devices, access, and security across the organization.

-The Microsoft 365 environment must provide a foundation for:
+The environment must provide a foundation for:

 * Secure identity management.
 * Controlled access.